 Zen Brush is a form of Shodo; the Way of the brush.
-With a focus on relaxing, moving the body with the breath, cultivates mindful energy.
-One's spirit leaves its mark as the tension of one's body, and, movement of breath dance across the paper.
+With a focus on relaxing, moving the body with the breath cultivates mindful energy.
+One's spirit leaves its mark as the tension of the body, and, the movement of breath dance across the paper.
 Brushwork, because of this nature, slows a person down; we can all use this practice to relax in the stressful and hectic modern world we live in today.
 Learning to enjoy the moment.

 It is not easy to control the soft hairs of a brush and the loading and unloading of ink to produce something clean and bright.
 A Zen Brush piece may be finished with one stroke done in one breath.
 To practice in this way is to cultivate one's clarity and brightness by connecting one's entire being with the energy of nature.
 This is the Way of Zen Brush.